notsambeck/pandabase/README.md

 Table tools: pandabase.
 * add_columns_to_db(new_col, table_name, con):
-    * """Make new columns as needed with ALTER TABLE (can be run by pandabase.to_sql automatically)"""
+    * """Make new columns as needed with ALTER TABLE (pandabase.to_sql can do this automatically during insertion with kwarg: add_new_columns=True)"""
 * drop_db_table(table_name, con):
     * """Drop table [table_name] from con"""
 * get_db_table_names(con):